asgardius/midori-school/README.md

 # What is a Genshin Killer?

 From my point of view, a Genshin Killer is an Anime RPG which include elves among its playable Characters.
 This term is used since Genshin Impact gained popularity.
 Midori in the Magic School is a Genshin Killer because most of its playable characters are elves.
-Genshin Impact has 3 playable characters that look like elves.
+Genshin Impact has 3 playable characters that look like elves (+1 upcoming one).
 Honkai Impact 3rd has a playable elf (Elysia).
 Wuthering Waves also has an elf as a playable character (Yinlin, a tribute to Kimberly Arch from Midori in the Magic School).
-Tower of Fantasy and Honkai Star Rail aren't Genshin Killers because those games haven't playable characters that look like elves.
-Somebody else might have another point of view about this term, but won't be used here
+Honkai: Star Rail has a playable dragon girl that look like an elf (Lingsha).
+Tower of Fantasy is not a Genshin Killer because that game hasn't playable characters that look like elves.
+Somebody else might have another point of view about this term, but won't be used here.
+This is a Genshin Killer, not a Genshin Like

 # Why this game doesn't have builds for Microsoft Windows?
 Most players are using that OS